Bobcatou/broken-link-checker/readme.txt

 *This is an automatically generated changelog*

+= 0.7.4 =
+* Fixed a minor bug where the plugin would display an incorrect number of links in the "Displaying x-y of z" label when the user moves to a different page of the results.
+* Added Ukrainian translation.

 = 0.7.3 =
 * Reverted to the old access-checking algorithm + some error suppression.